nospam2000/ch341-baudrate-calculation/README.md

 Write to registers can only be performed two registers at a time.
 To write to a single register either write two times the same value to the same register, or use a dummy register to write a dummy value as second value.
-Fortunately we need to write exactly two register so we need one call and one USB request.
+Fortunately we need to write exactly two registers so we need one call and one USB request.

     prescaler_register_value |= BIT(7); // don't wait until buffer contains 32 characters before sending